DSpace/RestContract/resourcepolicies.md

 ### Group
 **/api/authz/resourcepolicies/<:id>/group**

-Provide access to the group linked by this resource policy
+Return the group linked by this resource policy

 The recipient of the policy, eperson or group, cannot be modified.
 If you need to do so please delete the policy and create a new one.